BryanHogan/bryanhogan-blog-content/blog/obsidian-academic.md

 </details>

-References and citations were handled via the Zotero Integration and Pandoc Reference List, although actually displaying a reference via the reference list required a restart it worked without complains so far.
+References and citations were handled via the Zotero Integration and Pandoc Reference List, although actually displaying a reference via the reference list required a restart of Obsidian, but then it worked without complaints, so far.

 ## The Problem